CAROLYN ANTEN

 Educational psychologists have the training to determine a diagnosis.

-Autumn 2024: My schedule is almost full after school; contact me and see if we can figure something out.
+Spring 2025: My schedule is almost full after school; contact me and see if we can figure something out.

 Basic Reading Support